h3xduck/Alba-Server/ALBAProtocol.md

 # ALBAProtocol

-This protocol defines how messages are sent between clients and server using TCP.
+This application layer protocol defines how messages are sent between clients and server.

 ## Message structure
 Every message sent/received by both the server and clients is 1024 bytes long.
 Messages consist of: